-If you want to use HDFS encryption with Hive in CDH 5.2, ensure you are using one of the following configurations:
+If you want to use HDFS encryption with Hive, ensure you are using one of the following configurations:

 Single Encryption Zone

 With this configuration, you can use HDFS encryption by having all Hive data inside the same encryption zone.
 Additionally, in Cloudera Manager, configure the Hive Scratch Directory (hive.exec.scratchdir) to be inside the encryption zone.